-Our QLD Territory Manager, Andrew Woodford is a bit of a ginger (Zingiber officinale) expert after years of growing them commercially and now for his personal use.
+Our former QLD Territory Manager, Andrew Woodford is a bit of a ginger (Zingiber officinale) expert after years of growing them commercially and now for his personal use.
 Here’s his simple growing guide to organic ginger:

 Ideally plant in September as this gives the plants time to produce enough leaves to form a protective canopy before the severe summer heat arrives.
 Otherwise stems can burn and the yield suffers.
 In hot dry climates plant in bright shade.
 In humid subtropical and tropical regions ginger can handle more sunlight but need protection from the strong afternoon sun.